 Recognition and rewards

-Furlough and redundancy are often the last resort for organisations although, unfortunately, they are sometimes unavoidable.
+Although sometimes unavoidable, furlough and redundancy are often the last resort for organisations.

 Nevertheless, during the pandemic, many businesses have looked to find innovative ways of deferring or avoiding them altogether.